Fabricated or induced illness

-People with fabricated or induced illness (FII), which is also known as Munchausen Syndrome By Proxy (MSBP), create or exaggerate symptoms in a child.
-They can do this in several ways: they simply lie about symptoms, alter tests (such as contaminating a urine sample), falsify medical records or actually induce symptoms through various means such as poisoning, suffocating, starving and causing infection.
+People with fabricated or induced illness (FII), which is also known as Munchausen syndrome by proxy (MSBP), create or exaggerate symptoms in a child.
+They can do this in several ways: they simply lie about symptoms, alter tests (such as contaminating a urine sample), falsify medical records or actually induce symptoms through various means such as poisoning, suffocating, starving or causing infection.

 What are the symptoms of fabricated or induced illness?

 Certain characteristics are common in a person with FII including:

 - May be a health worker